 Let me explain.
 I first missed a period (yep this blog is about periods, gotcha!) because of (most likely) low energy availability caused by stress in September 2016.
-The eighteen months that have passed since have seen, or rather not seen, a convincing menstrual cycle.
-I am on the pill so (so I have learned) not bleeding in the ‘pill-free’ week is not necessarily an indication of amenorrhea, however, I also lost body fat and weight, was fatigued and susceptible to dizziness and illness.
+The following eighteen months did not see a convincing menstrual cycle.
+I am on the pill so (so I have learned) not bleeding in the ‘pill-free’ week is not necessarily an indication of amenorrhea (absence of a period for three consecutive months), however, I also lost body fat and weight, was fatigued and susceptible to dizziness and illness.
 Something was off-kilter.

 I must emphasise that I was not consciously trying to lose weight or ‘shred’.
 If you look at many of the best female skeleton athletes in the world they are strong, powerful women.
 No thigh gaps here.
 I had nothing to gain by dropping weight or cutting fat – and not a lot to lose in the first place as I am naturally lean and light for my height.
-This story is not one of a girl striving to be lighter for perceived performance benefits as is so common in endurance sport, the dangers of which has been wonderfully highlighted by many female runners recently.
+This story is not one of a girl striving to be lighter for perceived performance benefits as is so common in endurance sport, or in the pursuit of a six-pack to show off on Instagram.

 I could make eating my priority.
 My appetite returned and I was robust in my strategies including how to cope when something I didn’t like (and absolutely couldn’t eat).
-Basically, I relaxed.
 Other factors played a part including a lower energy expenditure because I didn’t spend so much time warming up as I would in a race.
 And my weight responded!
 I was constantly full, I’d be ready for bed but wouldn’t go to sleep before my evening bowl of cereal or yoghurt.
-Dairy was my lifeline; hello blue milk!
 It took a lot of effort and discipline but I finished the season at the same weight I started it – 68 kg.
 And I felt so much better for it, no missed days of training in February, a happier and healthier athlete.

-Once the season ended I could make some changes that would allow the medical team to better investigate what might be going on with my hormones (if anything).
-This meant coming off the oral contraceptive pill.
+Once the season ended I came off the oral contraceptive pill (microgynon if you’re interested) to better understand what was going on.
 We’ve all heard the stories about coming off the pill haven’t we?
 Gain/lose weight, painful periods, acne, moody, emotional etc etc. I have been pleasantly surprised; yes, I have felt a bit more up and down but this accompanied the return of a menstrual cycle too!
 YAY!
-It only took about a month for my period to arrive, and I have had another since suggesting that where I am now is a healthy place for my body to be.
-It’s taken a lot of worry off my shoulders too meaning I can just concentrate on getting my meals in and training.
+It only took about a month for my period to arrive, and I have had a regular cycle since suggesting that where I am now is a healthy place for my body to be.